Back to all articles

 Tuesday: Run Intervals

-Wednesday: Rest or light stretching
+Wednesday: Rest or stretching

 Thursday: Cycle hill repeats

-Friday: Strength training targeting core muscles
+Friday: Strength workout targeting core muscles

 Saturday: Combined bike-to-run session (brick workout)